 Upon leaving university, Seth lectured at his local college until joining AKQA.
 Here he worked for five years as a copywriter and social media manager with clients such as Nike and Arsenal, allowing him to collaborate with some of the world’s best-known footballers.

-Seth has now decided to focus on developing his own writing and building Floodlit Dreams.
 Recent books include his first work of fiction for younger readers, No Final Whistle, and a collaboration with Careers in Football.
 He’s currently working as a ghostwriter with some of the world’s biggest YouTubers.

 Her immaculate attention to detail in the publishing process naturally led her to proofreading.